 While I don’t use scripting much anymore, I found it quite helpful in the early part of my recovery and find it helpful today whenever I get conned into participating in the occasional courtroom drama in my head.
 But to the best of my ability, whenever I see that courtroom deliberations are about to begin, I try to use the most powerful of all my tools: I put my shoulders back, act as if I’m not on trial, and get up and leave the courtroom.

-I welcome questions from readers, and you can submit them in the form below, and I’ll write a Q&A blog to answer them.
+I answered questions from readers in the follow-up Q&A blog about using scripting.
 You can also see my book, Is Fred in the Refrigerator?
 Taming OCD and Reclaiming My Life, for more about how I used MOMN as part of my OCD recovery.

 If you’d like to receive notifications of new blog posts, sign up for my Shoulders Back! newsletter.
 I’ll send you OCD-taming tips & resources every few weeks, and all new subscribers to Shoulders Back! will receive my Top Five Tips for Taming OCD.